CameronTrumpy/PomBox/README.md

 ## 6. Ideas for Further Improvements
  - Try designing your own housing, or 3D printing your own.
 [I included a basic STL](https://github.com/CameronTrumpy/PomBox/model) that I put together for mine.
- - Add custom controls
+ - Add custom controls.
- - Beautify the GUI/Menus on the LCD
+ - Beautify the GUI/Menus on the LCD.
+ - Upgrade from breadboard design to perfboard or a more permanent and robust solution.